TWUOnline/moodlehelp/adding-a-user.md

 No other users can enrol other users.

+We cannot create accounts for users who are not members of the TWU Community.

 ### Select the 'Users' option in your Administration block, then select the 'Enrolled Users' option.